ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 You may notice that GSmartControl is not licensed under "GNU GPL version X or later", but under "GNU GPL version X and Y".
-I firmly believe that it's unwise to license a piece of code under non-existant licenses, whatever anyone else might say.
+I firmly believe that it's unwise to license a piece of code under non-existent licenses, whatever anyone else might say.
 The reason for this is that one simply CANNOT know that, say, in 20 years FSF won't be bought by some corporation who will release GPL version Z which will completely reverse the reasons GPL was created for.